 Growth is the backbone of technology.
 Without constant advancements and improvements, our lives would be made less convenient.
-Because of these advancements, the way we live, work, shop and find information is greatly enhanced.

 One can hardly fathom that search technology could actually be improved upon, especially when we have the information of the entire world as close as our cell phones.
 But is there room for improvement?
 Can search technology actually be improved upon in this day and age?
 Can we actually expect something better than the zenith of what we have now?

 Flipora, a brand-new search engine is breaking new ground and how people use search and the results that they receive.
 The search engine is the creation of Jonathan Siddharth and Vijay Krishnan, two graduates from Stanford University who had a better idea for a search engine than the ones that occupy the present space.
 And their plan was so simple, it makes sense upon further inspection.

 One of the main complaints about search engines is that they don’t reply to inquiries with information that is relevant to the user.
 In many cases the information that a search engine returns is based upon an algorithm that is written by a team of programmers, and not necessarily convey the real world, common knowledge known by individuals.
 Flipora attempts to bridge that gap by incorporating a unique approach that utilizes social usage online.
 By combining social usage received with a proprietary search algorithm, Flipora returns search results that are more personal in nature and has more data relevant to the search than other search engines.